-The full botanical name of this plant is Echinacea 'Secret Lust.'
-The provocative name in single quotes is the cultivar name.
-The common name used for the genus is "coneflower," so you may also see the plant referred to as 'Secret Lust' coneflower.
+The sexy moniker following the italicized genus name is the cultivar name.
+The common name used for the genus is "coneflower," so you may also see the plant referred to as Secret Lust coneflower.
 The plants are herbaceous perennials.

 - Aster family